 But if you injure your Achilles heel, even something as simple as taking a step can be painful.

 The Achilles tendon, also known as the calcaneal tendon, is the tissue that connects the calf muscles to the heel bone.
 It’s also the largest tendon in the human body, and it allows us to walk, run and jump.

 Most Achilles tendon injuries occur while a person is playing sports, although this type of injury could happen to anyone.

 Achilles Tendon Tears and Ruptures

-When overstretched, the Achilles tendon can either rupture partially, or become completely severed.
-Tears are more likely to occur when a person suddenly increases the intensity of physical activity, forcefully jumps, or falls from height.
+When overstretched, the Achilles tendon can either rupture partially or become completely severed.
+Tears are more likely to occur when a person suddenly increases the intensity of physical activity, forcefully jumps, or falls from a high level.

 They are also often the result of Achilles tendinitis, which is when the tendon becomes inflamed due to overuse.
 If not treated properly, it could result in an Achilles tear or rupture.

 Additionally, the Achilles tendon can become weak with age or from lack of use, leaving it more prone to injury.